lakshmankumar12/pynotes/python_notes.md

     pass                        # note the absence of self for static member functions.
 Invoked as ClassName.function() Name.count++;               #refering a Name.member brings in a c++-style static member of the class.

+  @classmethod
+  def function(cls, arg1):
+    pass                        # here the first arg is the Class itself.
+To illustrate, this is like doing type(self).access cls.count++;                # from a regular class.
+The cls is a convenient first arg.
+Has the adv of not having to edit
+                                # the function text if the classname (Name in this case) changes.

 #Later..
 n = Name(10,12)
 ```